shivraj-459/Geek_Buying_Clone/README.md

 # Geek_Buying_Clone
 This is a clone of the GeekBuying Website an e-commerce website.
-My first ever website site that I built along with the teammates that I got.
-This website was built for our unit-2 Masai School's construction week project.
+Our team built it as our unit-2 Project for Masai School contruction week.
+The flow of the project was to make it as function as we could therefore adding the functionalities like multi-user sign-in/sign-out, search feature and navigation and many more.
 ## Tech Used

 - #### HTML